-1. The territories to which the present Treaty extends shall comprise all areas of land and water under the sovereignty or authority of each Contracting Party, other than the Panama Canal Zone and the Trust Territory of the Pacific Islands.
+1) The territories to which the present Treaty extends shall comprise all areas of land and water under the sovereignty or authority of each Contracting Party, other than the Trust Territory of Ruanda-Urundi in the case of the Kingdom of Belgium, and the Panama Canal Zone and the Trust Territory of the Pacific Islands in the case of the United States of America.

-2. It is understood that the present Treaty does not apply to territories under the authority of either Party solely as a military base or by reason of temporary military occupation.
+2) It is understood that the present Treaty does not apply to territories under the authority of either Party solely as a military base or by reason of temporary military occupation.